ksferguson/blog/docs/index.md

 We can help:

-- **Gen AI Strategy**: Architecting the organizational strategy for Generative AI technology
+- **Gen AI Strategy**: Architect the organizational strategy for Generative AI technology
-- **AI Innovation**: Keeping up with accelerating rate of change with AI and its business implications
+- **AI Innovation**: Keep up with accelerating rate of change with AI and its business implications
-- **Agentic AI**: AI Agents & automation
+- **Agentic AI**: Deploy AI Agents & automation

 ## Recent Client Success Stories